hipstersmoothie/sketchmine/packages/code-analyzer/README.md

     - [Urls](#urls)
   - [Architecture](#architecture)

-The code-analyzer works like a compiler that is analyzing the provided source code of the [Angular Components library](https://barista.dynatrace.com/components/) and generates an abstract syntax tree short AST from the Angular Components.
-The output of the meta information is provided in the JSON format and contains all information about all the components in a library and their variants.
+The code-analyzer works like a compiler, analyzing the provided source code of the [Angular Component Libraries](https://barista.dynatrace.com/components/) and generating an abstract syntax tree (AST) from the Angular components.
+The output of the meta information is provided in JSON format and contains all information about all the components in the library and their variants.

-This solution is currently tailored for the dynatrace angular components library, feel free to commit pull request with your solution for your company!
+This solution is currently tailored for the Dynatrace Angular Component Libraries.
+Feel free to commit a pull request with your solution for your company.

 ## Dependency graph